aaronparker/aaronparker.github.io/_posts/2015-09-28-appv5-faq-deliver-office.md

   - App-V
   - Office
 ---
-Here&#8217;s is a list of articles and resources for delivering the currently supported versions of Microsoft Office with App-V 5.
+Here's is a list of articles and resources for delivering the currently supported versions of Microsoft Office with App-V 5.

 # General Resources